Finding a Top Financial Advisor Firm in Garden City, New York

 Bendix Financial Group Background

 Bendix Financial Group first opened its doors in 1999.
 The firm is principally owned by its founder and president, David Bendix.
-Bendix is a certified financial planner (CFP) and a certified public accountant (CPA).
-One of the firm’s two other advisors is also a CFP.
+Bendix is a certified financial planner (CFP), certified public accountant (CPA) and more.

 Bendix Financial Group Investment Philosophy